-We’re focused on answering the needs of the nontraditional student — the working parent, the career changer, the advancing professional.
-That’s why we make it easy for busy adults to enroll in our programs.
+We’re focused on answering the needs of the nontraditional student - that’s why we make it easy for busy adults to enroll in our programs.
 Whether you’re trying out a course or embarking on a degree, we’ll guide you through the requirements and help you figure out which program speaks to your vision.

 What are you interested in?

 State and federal laws require colleges and universities to be authorized to offer online degree programs in states other than their own.
 Due to these regulations, the University of Massachusetts Amherst (Continuing & Professional Education) is unable to accept new students residing in:

 We are monitoring regulations in other states and working with agency representatives to seek authorization as necessary.
 This is an ongoing process.

 For questions about admission to graduate programs, contact the program directly.

 Complaint Resolution Procedure for Out-of-State Online Students

 The University of Massachusetts Amherst aims to resolve all student complaints in a fair and expedient manner.
 Students wishing to file a formal complaint about an online course are encouraged to first contact the school or college offering the online program.
 The next step is to follow the formal Academic Grievance Procedure pg.
 38. Students can also receive assistance from the Ombuds Office.